-There are an estimated 315 videoconferencing software suppliers in the United States in 2019.
-The top four vendors, Cisco, Citrix, Microsoft and IBM, account for less than 30.0% of total market revenue.
-As a result, market share concentration is low, indicating a fragmented market.
+There are an estimated 100 videoconferencing software suppliers in the United States in 2019.
+The top four vendors, Microsoft, Cisco, Zoom and LogMeIn through its subsidiary GoToMeeting, account for more than 50.0% of total market revenue.
+As a result, market share concentration is high.
 The market is made up of...
 Subscribe to learn more.

 Questions to ask potential suppliers